thacherhussain/build-my-mac/readme.md

 cd ~/Projects && mv thacherT1D* dotfiles
 ```

-Changes the name of the untared directory from "MrJadaml-mac-maker-[SHA]" to "dotfiles"
+Changes the name of the untared directory from "thacherT1D-mac-maker-[SHA]" to "dotfiles"

-### ❄️ Personalize...

-Once the project is copied I suggest you rummage through it and make any modifications to suit your personal preferences.

-There is an optional Brew mas setup for Apple Store apps that you will be prompted about durring installation.
-Please have your email and password for the Apple Store ready.

 ### 📝 Install...